gitee2github/website/content/en/developer.md

 ### Submitting Issues <a name="Submitting_Issues"></a>

 - **Problems**: You can report a problem or defect to the community by creating an issue.
 Submit the issue to the issue list of the project repository and view the [Issue Submission Guide](issue-submit.md) to obtain more information.
 When submitting an issue, **please comply with** the issue submission guidelines.
 - **Suggestions**: You can submit an issue to share your own comments or suggestions on SIGs.
 Everyone can fully communicate and discuss this issue.
-To attract more attention, you can attach the issue link to an email and send the email to all users through the mailing list.
+To attract more attention, you can attach the issue link to an email and send the email to all users through the mail list.